VkumarStack/CS35L-Notes/README.md

   - `-r` will recursively remove the directory NAME, meaning that it will also remove everything under the directory **BE CAREFUL WHEN USING THIS**
 - `rmdir DIRNAME` removes the empty directory DIRNAME; if DIRNAME is not empty, then the command fails
 - `mv SOURCE DESTINATION` moves the file SOURCE to DESTINATION.
 If DESTINATION is a directory, the file will now a subdirectory of DESTINATION.
 IF DESTINATION is a file, then SOURCE will be renamed to SOURCE (if SOURCE already exists, then it will be overriden).
 - `cp SOURCE DESTINATION` copies the file SOURCE to DESTINATION.
 If DESTINATION is a directory, the copied file will be a subdirectory of DESTINATION.
-Otherwise,
+Otherwise, a new file is created.
 - `ln TARGET LINKNAME` creates a link to TARGET with LINKNAME.
 Creates a hard link by default
   - `-s` flag creates a a symbolic link
 DESTINATION will be copied to the current directory.